VALs flashing ‘in phase’ with indicator – 2021

 - Phase 2 – the ‘static’ function – when the vehicle lights are switched ON, the VALs and projected ‘area of high risk’ will stay illuminated until the vehicle lights are switched OFF, when the VALs will then go OUT and return to the ‘slow-speed’ function. (accepted by the DfT)

-- Phase 3 – the ‘static’ function (phase 2) is in operation with the addition of the VAL’s and its associated ‘area of high risk’, flashing during the bus indicator application. (findings TBC by the DfT early March 2021)
+- Phase 3 – the ‘static’ function (phase 2) is in operation with the addition of the VAL’s and its associated ‘area of high risk’, flashing during the bus indicator application. (findings will be published soon!)

 It should be noted that the downlights are NOT indicators pur sae, but the downward footprint ‘area of high risk’ will ‘flash’ giving all road users within close proximity, an additional warning of a possible lane change, turning, or pulling over.